Trader Joe’s BLACK BEANS (with recipes)

 INGREDIENTS: All Natural Chicken, Sea Salt, Oregano, Basil, Vinegar Powder, Garlic powder, Onion powder, Rosemary, Black Pepper, Parsley

 These meatballs looked interesting enough to me to try out and review.
-They’re sold fresh in the refrigerated case in a vacuum pack.
+They’re sold fresh packed in a vacuum package.
+Fully cooked, just “heat and eat”.

 I’ve found with these meatballs to be very convenient for a super fast easy protein to use to come up with an quick easy meal.
 I find them pretty tasty if just the tiniest bit rubbery (if I compared to my own homemade chicken meatballs).
 I think they would be even better if they had a little bit of binder (bread crumbs eggs, veggies or the like).
 If you’ve ever made meatballs you know they will come out softer with a little bit of some kind of “binder” in them.
 Meatballs generally have bread crumbs, eggs, and milk.

-I do suggest you be sure to brown them, as I think a little browning improves them.
-Therefore I suggest don’t just nuke these, cook and brown them up in a nonstick or seasoned pan with a little butter or oil.
+I suggest you be sure to brown them, as I think the flavor will be improved by browning.
+So I suggest don’t just nuke these, Brown them up in a nonstick or well seasoned pan in a little butter or oil.

-I use the “Stove Top” method mentioned on the package, browning with some butter and/or olive oil.
+I cook them via the “Stove Top” method, browning with some butter and/or olive oil.
 I sometime cut them in half, or quartered or sliced up as that increases the surface area for browning.
 If you want them whole that’s fine too just turn them to get all sides brown before serving.
 When they are golden brown, turn off the heat, toss a tablespoon of water or stock, or lemon juice in and cover the pan immediately to let them steam a bit which will soften them.
 A sprinkle of lemon juice perked them up nicely.
 Before cooking them I like to sprinkle them with either Smoked Paprika or AJIKA blend which helps browning even more, plus adds nice flavors.

 These will be good with some sauce of your choosing… Sriracha Mayo or Garlic Dip mixed with lemon juice… Or even just some ketchup and/or mayo….Magnifique Sauce.
 Your favorite BBQ sauce.
 Sweet Chili sauce… Basically any sauce you like will work and improve these.